krvarma/LIFX_SparkCore/README.md

 **Communication Between Spark Core and Intermediate server**

-We can different methods to communicate between Spark Core and Intermediate Server, such as MQTT, Sparknode, etc...
+We can use different methods to communicate between Spark Core and Intermediate Server, such as MQTT, Sparknode, etc...
 For this project I used MQTT and Sparknode.
 There is no reason to use both, but just for exploring I used both MQTT and Sparknode.

 The project works using MQTT as message broker.
 The Spark Core uses this [MQTT Library by Chris Howard][2] to connect to MQTT server and publish messages.
 The node.js server use this [MQTT Library by Adam Rudd][3].
 For controlling LIFX bulb I am using the [LIFX.js library by Kevin Bowman (magicmonkey)][4].
 I am using
 [Eclipse MQTT Sandbox][5] as MQTT Server.
 I have this node.js server running on my Raspberry PI which is connected to the same network to which the LIFX is connected.